takudzwa-coder/elwazi-pilot-WESkit/CONTRIBUTING.md

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project:

-- Open an [Issue](https://gitlab.com/one-touch-pipeline/weskit/api/issues/new).
-(Since we can't be sure at this point whether it is a bug or not, we ask you not to talk about a bug yet and not to label the issue.)
+- Open an [Issue](https://gitlab.com/one-touch-pipeline/weskit/api/issues/new) using the bug template("Description" dropdown list).
 - Explain the behaviour you would expect and the actual behaviour.
-- Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
-This usually includes your code.
-For good bug reports you should isolate the problem and create a reduced test case.
+- Please provide as much context as possible within each subsection of the template.
-- Provide the information you collected in the previous section.

 Once it's filed:

 - The project team will label the issue accordingly.
-- A team member will try to reproduce the issue with your provided steps.
-If there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for those steps.
+- A team member will try to reproduce the issue with your provided steps and otherwise come back to you.
-- If the team is able to reproduce the issue, it will be marked accordingly.

 <!-- You might want to create an issue template for bugs and errors that can be used as a guide and that defines the structure of the information to be included.
 If you do so, reference it here in the description. -->

-### Suggesting Enhancements
+### Suggesting Features

 This section guides you through submitting an enhancement suggestion for WESkit, **including completely new features and minor improvements to existing functionality**.
 Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.

 <!-- omit in toc -->
-#### Before Submitting an Enhancement
+#### Before Submitting a Feature

 - Make sure that you are using the latest version.
 - Read the [documentation](https://gitlab.com/one-touch-pipeline/weskit/documentation) carefully and find out if the functionality is already covered, maybe by an individual configuration.